bbc/psammead/packages/README.md

 We have recently migrated most of our Psammead components (except for BBC Web Vitals) to a legacy package in our Single Page Application called Simorgh (www.github.com/bbc/simorgh).

-Any open source contributions to these components should now be made via the Simorgh repo.
+Any open source contributions to these components should now be made via the Simorgh repo as they are no longer being maintained in the Psammead repo.

 # Psammead Packages Directory...